DUE TO COVID 19 I AM CURRENTLY CONDUCTING SESSIONS VIA VIDEO AND PHONE CALLS.

 For some years I have been seeing clients in my London and Surrey practices, and via Skype and Telephone.

-Being a qualified psychodynamic counsellor, I see myself as both counsellor, working with clients to resolve difficulties and make certain choices in the present day, and psychotherapist, taking a more analytical approach to help clients understand links between the past and their life today.
+Being a psychodynamic counsellor, I see myself as both counsellor, working with clients to resolve difficulties and make certain choices in the present day, and psychotherapist, taking a more analytical approach to help clients understand links between the past and their life today.

 I am a great believer that we are extremely complex beings, and within my work I try to discover what is happening for the “whole” person, as I feel there is no area that is unconnected.
+I believe this is how clients successfully heal trauma and find their true identity.

 A clients' sense of safety and well being, emotionally and otherwise within the therapeutic environment is paramount for their progress.
 It is always my intention that clients have a “sanctuary” within sessions and the knowledge of support being at hand between sessions.